A painting shows you five faces at once. All angles, no single viewpoint.

 The echoes of its impact are still felt today, from the geometric abstractions of Piet Mondrian to the fragmented compositions of David Hockney.

-FAQ on What Is Cubism Art
+FAQ on Cubism Art

 Who started Cubism?

-What are the two types of Cubism?
+What are the main characteristics of Cubism?

 Why is Cubism important?

-What are some famous Cubist paintings?
+What are famous Cubist paintings?

 Conclusion